jianhao2016/544project_cloud/README.md

 1) Wu, write the argument parser.
 Replace "numWeights" with "number_of_b".
 Add "shared_weights" to parser.
 Refer to the cifar10_main.py how to pass boolean into parser.
 Get familiar with Google Cloud.
 How to send code to cloud and run on Google Cloud.
 Try some tutorial code on it.

 2) Yu, tensor size in conv layer/number of nodes in fully connect layer.
 In each layer, kernel/filter size in each layer, strides, padding or not(what padding).
-Smallest modules are conv2d, fully-connected, batch-normalization, relu/sigmoid/activation function, softmax,
+Smallest modules are conv2d, fully-connected, batch-normalization, relu/sigmoid/activation function, softmax, etc.
+Also, what kind of loss/regularization, what optimizer, learning rate, training epoch, batch size, may refer to their paper setup.

 3) Peng, will update the resnet model with LBC.
 # Things to do.